kubernetes/enhancements/keps/sig-windows/1122-windows-csi-support/README.md

 Beyond the points in the above section (Upgrade/Downgrade strategy), there are no Kubernetes version skew considerations in the context of this KEP.

-The mininum Kubernetes version to support CSI Windows is 1.8.
-While the API versions in CSI proxy is independent of Kubernetes versions, we recommand the following versions between CSI proxy and Kubernetes.
+The minimum Kubernetes version to support CSI Windows is 1.18.
+While the API versions in CSI proxy is independent of Kubernetes versions, we recommend the following versions of CSI proxy and Kubernetes.

 Status | Min K8s Version | Recommended K8s Version
 --|--|--